Hogwarts Legacy: Release

-After the first gameplay trailer debuted in March 2022, Hogwarts Legacy drew criticism for setting its story during the Goblin Rebellion era of Wizarding World history and having the protagonist assigned to suppress a goblin uprising.
+Hogwarts Legacy drew criticism for setting its story during the Goblin Rebellion era of Wizarding World history and assigning the protagonist to suppress a goblin uprising.
 Goblins in the Wizarding World have previously been criticised as based on antisemitic tropes.
-Critics argued that the game suggests that goblins, as a minority, are the villains for fighting against their oppressors and seeking equal rights and freedom.
+TheGamer argued that the game suggests that goblins, as a minority, are the villains for fighting against their oppressors and seeking equal rights and freedom.
 Some defended the portrayal of goblins in the game and the wider Harry Potter universe.
-In a statement, the non-governmental organisation Campaign Against Antisemitism wrote that Harry Potter's depiction of goblins is consistent with their portrayal in Western literature, and is therefore "a testament more to centuries of Christendom’s antisemitism than it is to malice by contemporary artists".
-The statement also commended Rowling for being a "tireless defender of the Jewish community".
-Travis Northup of IGN disagreed that the game contained antisemitic tropes.
-He stated that the story does not feature a group of goblins controlling banks or trying to seize power.
+The non-governmental organisation Campaign Against Antisemitism wrote that Harry Potters depiction of goblins is consistent with their portrayal in Western literature, and is therefore "a testament more to centuries of Christendom's antisemitism than it is to malice by contemporary artists".
+They also commended Rowling for being a "tireless defender of the Jewish community".
+Travis Northup of IGN disagreed that the game contained antisemitic tropes, stating that the story does not feature a group of goblins controlling banks or trying to seize power.
 Instead, it focuses on a single goblin who rebels against the Wizarding World's refusal to grant his kind access to magic.

 Hogwarts Legacy became a subject of contention in response to Rowling's controversial views on transgender people.
-Her critics called for a boycott to show solidarity with the transgender community and to impede the financial benefits she would receive from its release.
+Her critics called for a boycott to support the transgender community and to impede the financial benefits she would receive from its release.
 Others felt that Hogwarts Legacy could be separated from Rowling's views.
-Writing for GameSpot, transgender YouTuber Jessie Earl stated that those on each side of the debate should come to their own conclusions and that, while it was not wrong to want to play Hogwarts Legacy, those who did should not claim to support the trans community.
+Transgender YouTuber Jessie Earl stated that those on each side of the debate should come to their own conclusions and that, while it was not wrong to want to play Hogwarts Legacy, those who did should not claim to support the trans community.
+In response to the controversy, the studio added that the development focused on creating a "rich and diverse" world that would represent all groups of people.
 Warner Bros.
-Interactive Entertainment's President, David Haddad, said that Rowling has the right to hold her views.
-Shortly before the release of Hogwarts Legacy, a website was created with the purpose of identifying Twitch streamers who played the game.
+Interactive Entertainment's president, David Haddad, said that Rowling has the right to hold her views.
+Shortly before release, a website was created with the purpose of identifying Twitch streamers who played the game.
 It was taken down shortly after the creator faced criticism.
-Some decided not to stream the game, with Polygon noting that this occurred either in favour of ongoing protests or for fear of harassment.
+Some streamers decided not to stream the game, with Polygon noting that this occurred either in favour of ongoing protests or for fear of harassment.
+As a result of the controversy surrounding Rowling, some publications chose not to cover or review Hogwarts Legacy, and the internet forum ResetEra banned all discussion of it.
+Wired gave it the lowest possible score, describing the story and gameplay as mediocre and harmful.
 The game's viewership on Twitch peaked at a record-breaking 1.28 million concurrent viewers on 7 February.
-The boycott was declared unsuccessful by several publications.
+The boycott was declared unsuccessful by some publications.
 Den of Geek and PC Games stated that the issues with Rowling seemed to have had minimal effect on sales.
-Michael Deacon of The Telegraph noted that the boycott had had the opposite effect and failed to garner the attention of non-activists, and Fox News said the game had beaten cancel culture.